wp-plugins/auto-post-fb-comment/readme.txt

 1. How it looks on the Theme to the user (Facebook Comment Form)
 2. How it looks on the Theme to the user (Wordpress Comment Form)
+2. Comments in admin view
-3. Plugin Admin Configuration View
+4. Plugin Admin Configuration View

 == Installation ==

 1. Upload `auto-post-fb-comment` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Configure the Options of the plugin (App ID, Default comment status, Turn on debug?)
+3. Configure the Options of the plugin (App ID, Default comment status, Turn on debug,...)
 4. Enjoy :D

 == Frequently Asked Questions ==

-= No questions at this moment =

-No answers at this moment
+= Are the comments stored as regular WP comments or stored in a different way? =

+Comments are stored in regular WP comments, in table wp_comments

+= What if the visitor does not want to post a comment as Facebook comment? =

+At current version, there's no way to let visitor posts comment in Facebook form but not posts comment to WP.
+But if yes, this option is global.
+It means that all comments are posted in Facebook are not posted to WP.

 == Changelog ==

+= 1.0.1 =

+* Add options for Facebook comment form (width, numposts, color scheme)
+* Change screenshots, banner, icon

-= 1.0 =
+= 1.0.0 =

-* No upgrades so far
+* Init version

 == Upgrade Notice ==